pikaju/kosame/README.md

 }
 ```

-If the `serde` feature is enabled, the row structs implement `serde::Serialize`, making it trivial to return from an API endpoint.
+If the `serde` feature is enabled, the row structs implement `serde::Serialize`, making it trivial to return them from an API endpoint.
 Using `serde_json`, we can print the result of the `fetch_post` function for post ID `5`:

 ```json
 {
   "id": 5,